All articles

 Dallas-Fort Worth, TX: consolidated already, with a young dentist population

-DFW reaches 7.1 percent DSO penetration, the highest among the country's largest-volume metros (Chicago, the San Francisco Bay Area, Houston, Seattle, and Phoenix all sit below it).
-Two smaller North Carolina metros, Charlotte and Raleigh-Durham, do sit above DFW on the headline rate, but their absolute dentist counts are roughly a third the size.
-Heartland Dental, Western Dental, and several regional Texas chains have built density across DFW over the last decade.
+DFW reaches 9.1 percent DSO penetration, among the highest of the country's largest-volume metros (Chicago, the San Francisco Bay Area, Houston, and Seattle all sit below it; only Phoenix sits higher).
+Dental Depot, Ideal Dental, Pacific Dental Services, Heartland Dental, and several regional Texas chains have built density across DFW over the last decade.
 The acquisition wave has already arrived.

 What is more interesting in DFW is the retirement cliff, which sits at 17.4 percent.
 That is below the data-complete metro average.
 DFW dentists skew younger, which means the supply of acquisition-ready practices is smaller than it looks at first.
 The chains operating in DFW are competing for a more constrained pool of remaining independents, which is why the recent flow of acquisitions in DFW has been more about chain-on-chain rollups than fresh independent acquisitions.